CumulusNetworks/docs/content/cumulus-netq-44/Validate-Operations/Validate-Overall-Network-Health.md

 Overall network health in the NetQ UI is a calculated average of several key health metrics: system, network services, and interface health.

-System health represents the NetQ Agent and sensor health validations.
+**System health** represents the NetQ Agent and sensor health validations.
 In all cases, validation is performed on the agents.
 If you are monitoring platform sensors, the validation checks include these as well.

-Network services health represents the individual network protocol and services validations.
+**Network service health** represents the individual network protocol and services validations.
 In all cases, validation is performed on NTP.
 If you are running BGP, EVPN, MLAG, OSPF, or VXLAN protocols the validation checks include these as well.

-Interface health represents the interfaces, VLAN, and link MTU validations.
+**Interface health** represents the interfaces, VLAN, and link MTU validations.

-To view these key metrics:
+To view network health metrics:

-1. Open or locate the Validation Summary card on your workbench.
+1. Open or locate the medium Validation Summary card on your workbench.

 2. Each metric displays a distribution of the validation results for each category.
 Hover over the individual categories to view detailed metrics for specific validation checks.